sergueik/powershell_samples/external/wix/basic-vscode-customized/README.md

 ### Docker

-__VS Code Dev Containers__ [extension](https://code.visualstudio.com/docs/devcontainers/containers) lets one use containers as a full development environment, opening folders inside, with local-quality features.
+__VS Code Dev Containers__ [extension](https://code.visualstudio.com/docs/devcontainers/containers) lets one use certain flavours of Linux containerd to host Node.js and code as a full development environment, opening folders inside, with local-app grade developer convenience.

-NOTE: it is stated that Docker Toolbox is *not* supported.
+It is stated that Docker Toolbox is *not* supported (it actually seems to be working fine).

 Windows container images are *not* supported.